david-juan/ChromDet/README.md

 ##### Other output files

-- Whole genome patterns of collapsed chromatin states.
+- Whole genome patterns of original chromatin states.
 A tsv file containing the genomic coordinates of every region of the genome characterized by a different pattern of collapsed chromatin states along different samples than their neighbouring regions.
 - Filtered regions with patterns of collapsed chromatin states.
 A tsv containing the genomic coordinates of every region of the genome with a pattern of collapsed chromatin states along different samples considered informative.
 - Fasta file of the filtered regions with patterns of collapsed chromatin states.
 A fasta file, where regions with patterns of collapsed chromatin states along different samples are represented as gap-free aligned sequences of chromatin states for every sample.
 - S3det raw resuls.
 File with the raw output for S3det